US 51/CTH U/CTH K/Business 51 Interchange« Return to Project Search

 Several geometric alternatives were evaluated to determine the alternative that was taken to final design.
 Ayres provided administration, agency and utility coordination, conceptual alternative analysis, design of the replacement of the structure carrying CTH U over Business 51, design of rehabilitation for the structures that carry US 51 over Business 51, and roadway and traffic analysis and design.
 Three concrete box culverts were extended to accommodate the new interchange configuration.
 Plans included special riprap layouts to address Wisconsin Department of Natural Resources (WDNR) concerns.
 Construction staging details were included to accommodate traffic staging and maintain water flow.

-Landscape design services included a concept plan for the interchange, and sign structure design services were provided.
+Landscape architecture services included a concept plan for the interchange, and sign structure design services were provided.

 The project also included reconstructing about 1 mile of Marathon CTH U from a two-lane rural roadway to a four-lane divided urban roadway.
 This work included new storm sewer, sanitary and water utility adjustments, sidewalks, and on-street bicycle accommodations.